DanielLiu1123/classpath-replacer/docs/README.md

 > It will remove all versions of the dependency and transitive dependencies if `recursiveExclude` is `true`.

-You can also use jar file name pattern to exclude the dependency.
+You can also use a jar file name pattern to exclude the dependency.

 ```java
 @ClasspathReplacer({